RELEVANT AS OF 1:00PM 4 AUGUST 2020

 The second grant under the SEISS

-- The taxable grant will be worth 70% of your average monthly trading profits, capped at £6,750.
+The taxable grant will be worth 70% of your average monthly trading profits, capped at £6,570 and covering 3 months’ worth of profits.
+It will be paid in a single instalment, once applications are open.

-- The eligibility criteria for the second grant will be the same as the first (see above) and you will need to confirm that your business has been adversely affected by the Covid-19 pandemic.
+The eligibility criteria for the second grant will be the same as the first (see above) and HMRC will contact you if you are eligible.
+You will then have until 19 October 2020 to make your claim.
+In order to do so you will need the following:

 What else should I be aware of?